aetperf/aetperf.github.io/_posts/2022-03-03-Applying-a-row-wise-function-to-a-Pandas-dataframe.md

 ---

-More than 3 years ago, we posted a small comparative study about [Looping over Pandas data](https://aetperf.github.io/2018/07/03/Looping-over-Pandas-data.html).
+More than 3 years ago, we posted a comparative study about [Looping over Pandas data](https://aetperf.github.io/2018/07/03/Looping-over-Pandas-data.html).
 Because a lot of things evolved since 2018, this post is kind of an update.
 For example Pandas tag version was `0.23.3` at that time, it is now `1.4.0`.
 Also, we added some more options.

 Here is a list of all the options tested in the following:
 - Pandas built-in vectorization